backend-developers-ltd/ComputeHorde/README.md

 ### **Facilitator**
 - Acts as a gateway for organic requests (from other subnets’ validators) to enter ComputeHorde.
-- Sends tasks to validators, who then distribute them to miners.
+- Sends tasks to chosen validators, who then distribute them to miners.

 ### **Validator**
 - Receives organic requests via the Facilitator or generates synthetic tasks for validation.